I may get paid commission for purchases made after clicking a link in this post.

 How do you write a blog post that will actually work?
 A blog post that your readers will love and want to share?
 A blog post that will perform well in search engines?
 Discover the 10 essential elements of a successful blog post…

-It sounds complicated doesn’t it?
+It sounds tricky doesn’t it?
+But I promise you it’s not as hard as it sounds.
 I believe there are 10 essential elements to a successful blog post and they are all pretty easy to do:

 1. An engaging and keyword rich title

 I go on about titles a lot, but they are super important.
 You need to make your title engaging for your audience – it’s got to grab their attention and make them read on.
 AND it’s got to feature your chosen keyword phrase (see my post on SEO tips for more info on keywords).

 Sounds daunting?
 But actually, it’s easier than you think.
 I believe that they key to a good title is having a good idea in the first place.
 What do your audience really want to read about?
 What keywords and topics do well with them?
 What are people asking you for more of?